AgarwalConsulting/ruby_training/challenges/others/06-profiling-and-debugging.md

 # Profiling and debugging exercises

+---

+Write a Ruby script that:

+1. Allocates lots of objects (e.g., strings or arrays).
+2. Profiles with:

+   * `memory_profiler` to spot retained objects.
+   * `stackprof` in `:object` mode.
+   * `ruby-prof` in `ALLOCATIONS` mode.
+3. Fixes the leak by nullifying references and re-running the tools.

+---

 ## 🧪 **Exercise: Profiling and Fixing a Memory-Intensive Ruby Script**

 ### 🧵 Step 1: The Problem Script (`leaky.rb`)